Moderate earthquake strikes off coast of Lisbon, Portugal - ExBulletin

 The quake struck at 5:11 a.m. local time on Monday, with its epicenter in the ocean about 64 kilometers (40 miles) southwest of Sesimbra, or 85 kilometers (53 miles) southwest of the capital.

-The U.S. Geological Survey said Monday's quake had a magnitude of 5.4 and struck about 6 miles (10 kilometers) below the seabed, making it a shallow quake.
+The U.S. Geological Survey said Monday's quake had a magnitude of 5.4 and struck about 17 kilometers (11 miles) below the seabed, making it a shallow quake.
 Portugal's seismological agency put the quake's magnitude at 5.3.

 The tremors were felt across the region, including in Lisbon and other nearby cities, where dozens of people said the tremors were strong enough to wake them up.